 How can we unleash the value of asynchronous chats and live Zoom chats, reduce the Zoom fatigue, and level up the low engagement of members that inevitably occurs after waves of high engagements?

 Our professional development can be propelled through online communities and could be the gateway to explore possible collaborative projects if:

 The active members know the why they gather and engage – whether it is for their work lifestyle integration, enhancing their learning and community potential/performance, and bringing back their humanity in a world of constraints, uncertainty and hyper-connectedness.

 “There is but one solution to the intricate riddle of life; to improve ourselves, and contribute to the happiness of others.” via @brainpicker

 Being in Community Motion

-As a host of gatherings, conversations and activities such as community book club and the host of future skills workshops.
+As a host of gatherings, conversations and activities such as the community book club and the host of future skills workshops.
 I enjoy being the master of ceremony, host, animation,r and the captain of cohort/group/crew to observe how social dynamics evolve fast and slow over one hour or day, whether through online community book clubs or F2F workshops to develop social skills.

 It is also about the velocity and serendipity of conversations and the random collision of participants who may be reassured to know what the plan of an event is in the kick-off of a workshop or a book club.
-But then we end up doing something completely different and unique with outputs they/I haven’t predicted.
+But then we do something completely different and unique with outputs they/I haven’t predicted.
 It is about embracing not knowing and exploring at large with our boundless curiosity.
 This is about innovating to test the water, making sense by looking back to look forward while activating our superpowers, actionable insights and small caring networks and communities.